 Free Soldier Tarp Tent

-Choosing a tarp is really confusing because they range from big pieces of plastic to fancy camo-style tarps that cost a fortune.
+Choosing a tarp is really confusing because they range from big pieces of plastic to fancy camo-styles that cost a fortune.

 This one by Free Soldier is a good mix of value and reliability.
 The material is waterproof and won’t rip, but still thin enough not to weigh you down.

-Another nice feature of this survival tarp is that it has loops on the ends and also down its center.
-That means you can make an A-frame shelter and other shelter designs easier without sagging occurring.
+Another nice feature is the loops on the ends and also down its center.
+That means you can make an A-frame shelter and other designs easier without sagging occurring.

 Person: 2 | Weight: 2.5oz

 - Has loops in various locations for easier setup

 - Requires skill to set up